ujji77/hardcode-nba/README.md

 # NBA MVP Scoring GitHub Contributions

 Welcome to the NBA MVP Scoring GitHub Contributions project!
-This project aims to visualize the scoring contributions of NBA players in a GitHub-like contribution graph format.
+This project aims to visualise the scoring contributions of NBA players in a GitHub-like contribution graph format.

 ## Overview